Skip to Content

 Where is the Cotswolds?

-The Cotswolds is located in south-west England.
-The majority of the region lies within the counties of Gloucestershire and Oxfordshire, but it also extends into parts of Warwickshire, Wiltshire, Worcestershire and Somerset.
+The Cotswolds is located in the southwest of England.
+The majority of the Cotswolds region lies within the counties of Gloucestershire and Oxfordshire, but it also extends into parts of Warwickshire, Wiltshire, Worcestershire and Somerset, covering six counties in total.

-There’s a lot of debate about the Cotswolds’ exact borders.
+There’s a lot of debate about where the exact borders of the Cotswolds lie.
 Do you go by the AONB boundary or the local government areas?
 Or do you just group together places which share a similar history, geology and architectural style?
 And what about bigger places like Cheltenham, Stratford-upon-Avon and Oxford which are just outside the ‘proper’ Cotswolds border?

-This Cotswold map shows the area we cover, with major towns and villages marked and the AONB area in green.
+This Cotswolds map shows the area we cover on the site, with the major towns and villages marked and the AONB area shaded in green.

 What’s the history of the Cotswolds?

-The history of the Cotswolds dates back over 6000 years to when the land was first cultivated.
-You can still see remnants of its different historical periods as you travel around the region, starting with Neolithic long barrows and Iron Age hill forts.
+The history of the Cotswolds dates back over 6000 years to when the land here was first cultivated.
+You can see remnants of occupation from its different periods of history as you travel around the region, starting with Neolithic long barrows and Bronze and Iron Age hill forts.

-In the Roman era, Cirencester (then known as Corinium Dobunnorum) was the second largest town in Britain.
-It was a major stop on the Fosse Way between Exeter and Lincoln, which forms the route of many of our modern roads.
+In the Roman era, Cirencester (which was then known as Corinium Dobunnorum) was the second largest town in Britain.
+It was a major stop on the Fosse Way between Exeter and Lincoln, which forms the route of many of the region’s modern roads.
 There are still remains of Roman villas across the Cotswolds and local Roman artefacts on display at Cirencester’s Corinium Museum.

 Cirencester’s Corinium Museum